widget

 Blow Bubbles

-Believe it or not, the most important skill in freestyle is to be able to exhale all your air freely under water.
+Believe it or not, the most important skill in freestyle is to be able to exhale all your air freely underwater.
 Most people automatically hold their breath when they put their face in the water.
 This will make the stroke much tougher.

 When you turn your head in freestyle to take a breath you need to be able to take a full breath of air.
-If your lungs are already full of air because you haven't let it all out under water, then when you go to take a breath you will either only take in a very little bit of air, in which case you are going to run out of good air very quickly and will probably give up on your timing or worse your entire stroke in order to get more air, or you are going to want to breathe out before you begin to breathe in and you are going to run out of time, so again, you are going to give up on your timing or worse you entire stroke in order to get more air.
+If your lungs are already full of air because you haven't let it all out underwater, then when you go to take a breath you will either only take in a very little bit of air, in which case you are going to run out of good air very quickly and will probably give up on your timing or worse your entire stroke to get more air, or you are going to want to breathe out before you begin to breathe in and you are going to run out of time, so again, you are going to give up on your timing or worse you entire stroke to get more air.

-Thus when you are swimming freestyle you should blow bubbles lots of bubbles so that all you air is blown out under the water.
+Thus when you are swimming freestyle you should blow bubbles lots of bubbles so that all your air is blown out under the water.
 That way when you turn your head all you have left to do is breathe in and you will get a full breath.
 This is the secret of breathing in freestyle.

-It's also worth noting that holding your breath under the water may add to feelings of anxiety, making you more stressed and not relaxed as you should be.
+It's also worth noting that holding your breath under the water may add to feelings of anxiety, making you more stressed and not as relaxed as you should be.
 If you are stressed you use more oxygen and this will only compound any breathing problems you have.
 So make sure you blow bubbles and blow all your air out underwater.
-It may even help relax you. slow regular breathing is an excellent calming exercise out of the water and so it should be in the water.
+It may even help relax you. slow regular breathing is an excellent calming exercise out of the water so it should be in the water.

 Freestyle Breathing in every 4th stroke